 Less than 1%.
 Mr. Leech, Dr. Maroon, and Mr. Piatt are not nominated for election at the annual general meeting.
 Includes 1,157 shares held in Ms. Bresch's 401(k) account and 200,000 shares held in a grantor retained annuity trust of which Ms. Bresch is the sole trustee.
-Includes 1,000,000 shares held in a grantor retained annuity trust of which Mr. Coury is the sole trustee.
+Includes 1,157 shares held in a grantor retained annuity trust of which Mr. Coury is the sole trustee.
 Includes 74,000 shares held by Ms. Higgins' spouse.
 Includes 5,574 shares held in Mr. Mauro's 401(k) account.
 Mr. Sheehan departed from Mylan effective April 1, 2016.
 Includes restricted ordinary shares issued on June 10, 2015 upon conversion of stock appreciation rights ("SARs") pursuant to the terms of Mylan's One-Time Special Performance-Based Incentive Program (as defined below) implemented in 2014.
-The restricted ordinary shares remain subject to forfeiture and additional vesting conditions, including achievement of adjusted EPS of \$6.00 and continued service. and the other terms and conditions of the program. continued service, and the other terms and conditions of the program.
-Mr. Vollebregt is nominated for election to the Mylan Board for the first time in 2017.
+The restricted ordinary shares remain subject to forfeiture and additional vesting conditions, including achievement of adjusted EPS of \$6.00 and continued service. and the other terms and the onder terms and the other terms of the program. continued service, and the other terms and conditions of the program.
+Mr. Vollebregt is nominated for election to the Mylan Board for the first time in 2017

-(7) (8) (9) More information on Mr. Gallagher can be found in the "Executive Officers" section of this Proxy Statement.

-Includes 6,731 shares held in the executive officers' 401(k) accounts.
+(7) (8) (9) More information on Mr. Gallagher can be found in the "Executive Officers" Includes 6,731 shares held in the executive officers' 401(k) accounts. section of this Proxy Statement